jeremiaslorenzettibrizolla/jeremiaslorenzettibrizolla/README.md

 # Hi there, I'm Jeremias <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30px">
 ### Full Stack Web Developer

-- I'm currently working on projects developed in the full stack web development course at **Growdev**.
-- I'm currently studying database with PostgreSQL
-- I'm looking for an opportunity to start my career in the development area, I don't care about the salary but about the experience I can acquire.</br>
+- I'm looking for an opportunity to start my career in the development area, I don't care about the salary but about the experience I can acquire.
+- I'm currently studying database with PostgreSQL.
+- I'm currently working on projects developed in the full stack web development course at **Growdev**.</br>
+- The Full Stack Web Developers Training Program has 1000 hours, with approximately 11 months of live classes and synchronous and asynchronous content, expected to end in January 2022.
+Within the syllabus is:
+Introduction to systems development,
+Relational and non-relational database,
+Front and Back-end programming,
+Architecture,
+Software Engineering and Quality.
+With technologies like HTML, CSS, Javascript, Node, React, PWA, PaaS, Postgres and more.
+In addition to the applied project, a real experience in building a software project with Growdev's engineering team”.

+After completing this training at the end of this year, I will start training in Systems Analysis and Development at Feevale to further improve my knowledge, as I understand that "improvement" is a constant need in this area, in fact it is one of the things I like most , because I like to constantly challenge myself with something new to keep evolving.
+So if you identified yourself, liked my profile or even would like to give me some tips, show!!!, I'm open to suggestions, so please share your opinion so I can keep evolving.

 #### If you want, you can contact me via:
 - [![Gmail Badge](https://img.shields.io/badge/-jeremiasbrizolla@gmail.com-6633cc?style=flat-square&logo=Gmail&logoColor=white&link=mailto:jeremiasbrizolla@gmail.com)](mailto:jeremiasbrizolla@gmail.com).